 Option (i) has been subject to at least five criticisms.
 First, adopting the view comes at the expense of rejecting the AD doctrine, which imperils classical theism (Craig 2016).
 Second, modifying theistic activism in this way comes at the cost of making the view seem unmotivated: if some properties exist uncreated and independent of God’s causal activity, why not the rest (Davidson 2015; Craig 2016)?
 Third, the view entails that God is ontologically dependent on his independently existing divine nature, in which case God is, in a significant sense, a dependent being, in which case he does not exist a se (Craig 2016).
 Fourth, it seems that on such a view, any being who should exemplify the divine nature would thereby be God, which diminishes God’s uniqueness and supremacy (Leftow 2012).
 Finally, the view looks to be incoherent.
 For one constituent of the independently existing divine nature—that is, deity—is the property aseity—that is, self-existence.
 But then in order to exemplify deity, God must exemplify aseity.
 But then God’s aseity depends on his exemplifying the property aseity.
 And if his aseity depends on exemplifying a property, then he does not exist a se.
 This is incoherent, as it says that God’s aseity ontologically depends on his exemplifying aseity, and no entity that is dependent on another can be one that has aseity (Craig 2016).

 Some theists who adopt option (i) aim to avoid the problems by conjoining it with the doctrine of divine simplicity.
 According to this doctrine, God is absolutely simple: he is identical to his properties, which in turn are identical to each other.
-His is therefore not dependent on his ontologically prior constituents.
+He is therefore not dependent on his ontologically prior constituents.
 There are a number of versions of the doctrine.
 However, the standard criticism of virtually all of them is that the doctrine entails an incoherent or absurd view of God.
 For example, if God is identical with his properties, and properties are abstract objects, then God is an abstract object, which is absurd (Plantinga 1980; Davidson 2015; Craig 2016).

 Given the problems besetting option (i), a theist with activist leanings might thus look to option (ii).
 This sort of view has the obvious benefit of dissolving the bootstrapping problem.
 It also seems to avoid most of the problems of option (i).
 However, the benefits come at the high cost of making theistic activism look unmotivated.
 For if one being (i.e., God) can exist without exemplifying Platonic properties, it is no longer clear why any being cannot exist without them (Davidson 2015; Craig 2016).